Is it difficult to get hereditary angioedema (HAE) diagnosed?

 To know for certain that you have HAE, a blood test is recommended.
 Your doctor will measure your levels of the proteins C4 and C1 esterase inhibitor.
 If you have HAE, this test can also help determine whether you have Type I or Type II HAE.

-Diagnosing HAE with normal C1-INH (previously known as Type III HAE), can be more complicated because C4 and C1 esterase inhibitor are at normal levels and work the way they should.
+Diagnosing HAE with normal C1-INH (previously known as Type III HAE) can be more complicated, because C4 and C1 esterase inhibitor are at normal levels and work the way they should.
 So, the blood test used to confirm Types I and II can't be used.
 Instead, a diagnosis is based on other findings, like symptoms, family history, how you respond to certain medications and genetic testing.

-*In a survey of 125 patients
+*In a 2010 online survey of 125 United States patients.